openhab/openhab-docs/developers/ide/eclipse.md

 Now the IDE is ready to start openHAB with a minimum set of the openHAB core bindings, PaperUI and the selected binding you want to run/debug.

 1. Start openHAB from the IDE clicking "Run OSGi" or "Debug OSGi" (upper right of the `app.bndrun` window).
-   You can check openHAB is running going with your browser to: http://localhost:8080/paperui/
+   You can check openHAB is running going with your browser to: http://localhost:8080/paperui/ (the last `/` is important!)
 1. Check the chosen binding is active in `PaperUI > Configuration > Bindings`

 ## Develop a NEW binding with the Eclipse IDE